blindlobstar/cicdez/README.md

 # cicdez

-Easy deployment and continuous delivery tool using Docker Swarm, SOPS, and age encryption.
+Easy deployment and continuous delivery tool using Docker Swarm and age encryption.

 ## Table of Contents